Good for you .... You made your health and weight loss resolutions for 2018, and remembered to include healthy dessert recipes?

 Stay healthy, love your life, and bon apatite.

-To help you plan a months worth of healthy eating, all with simple preparation, and ease of cooking in mind, I've created this list of thirty-one easy clean eating recipes to get you started.
-With these easy recipes, you can mix the meals around and always have something new and delicious to try on every day of the month.
+To help you plan a months worth of healthy meals, all with simple preparation, and ease of cooking in mind, I've created this list of thirty-one easy clean eating recipes to get you started.
+With these easy healthy recipes, you can mix the meals around and always have something new and delicious to try on every day of the month.

 Want Some Free Active Wear?